raphapr/dotfiles/README.md

 # dotfiles

-This repository contains configuration files I use on my Manjaro GNU/Linux which have been inspired by the rest of the dotfiles community.
+This repository contains configuration files I use on my Manjaro GNU/Linux which has been inspired by the rest of the dotfiles community.

 ## Install